cyaxaress/lms/README.md

 - Dashboard Module.
 - Users Module.
 - Courses Module.
+- Lessons Modules
 - Categories Module.
 - Role and Permissions Module.
 - Discounts Module.
-- Tickets Module, etc...
+- Tickets Module,
+- Payments Module,
+ etc...

-## How is this app developed?
+## How this app developed?

-If you want to learn Modular structure and how was this app developed join my online course at [here](https://webamooz.net/laravel-webamooz/view)
+If you want to learn Modular structure and how this app developed join my online course at [here](https://webamooz.net/laravel-webamooz/view)

 ## Security Vulnerabilities